Best Lunch Stops From Amber Cove and Taino Bay

 The right lunch stop depends on the port, the route, and the energy of the day.
 Taino Bay can support a cleaner city-food decision.
 Amber Cove usually needs more deliberate transport planning.
 Lunch should support the day, not hijack it.

-Best Taino Bay lunch logic: keep it city-close
+Best Taino Bay branch: keep it city-close

 Taino Bay is better for a short city lunch because it sits closer to Puerto Plata.
 If the visitor wants Umbrella Street, the historic center, a quick coffee stop, or an easy city loop, the meal can stay inside that same pattern instead of requiring a second transport decision.